Charles W. Liu Fine Violins

 Hans Schirmer

-C. 1920 German workshop from the Hans Schirmer workshop.
+C. 1920 German workshop from the Hans Schirmer workshop with a beautiful sweet and dark tone.
+Easy response.
+A great "player's instrument".

 Ch.
 J.B.
 Colin-Mezin Jr., France, 1929